Difficult13/easy-pagintation-control/README.txt

 * Change "Options API" to "Settings API"
 * Moved the plugin settings page to the standard WP section "Reading"
 * General code refactoring
+* Reduced the priority of the "pre_get_posts" event to reduce the chances of conflicts with other pagination plugins
+* Added support for Customizer
+* Update readme

 = 1.0.5 =